Pages from the book, "The Philosophy and Science of Health"--Dr.

 For those who work quickly to reverse the disease after early discovery,

-disease for many years, this recovery time may lengthen to a year or
+for many years, this recovery time may lengthen to a year or more.
+Thus,

-a good job of explaining our diabetes epidemic, you should know what
+good job of explaining our diabetes epidemic, you should know what causes

-causes it, what orthodox medical treatment is all about, and why diabetes
+it, what orthodox medical treatment is all about, and why diabetes has

 Of even greater importance, you have become acquainted with a self-help